-The song which kicked off Revolver, The Beatles' 1966 masterpiece, was written by George Harrison and was a bitter attack on Britain's supertax system.
+‘Taxman’, the song which kicked off The Beatles’ 1966 masterpiece Revolver, was written by George Harrison and was a bitter attack on Britain’s supertax system.

 I had discovered I was paying a huge amount of money to the taxman.
 You are so happy that you’ve finally started earning money – and then you find out about tax.

-In writing the song, Harrison was grudgingly helped by John Lennon.
-It was Lennon's suggestion to use the names of both prime minister Harold Wilson and opposition leader Edward Heath, the first living people to be directly named in a Beatles song.
+When writing ‘Taxman’, Harrison was grudgingly helped by John Lennon.
+It was Lennon’s suggestion to use the names of both prime minister Harold Wilson and opposition leader Edward Heath, the first living people to be directly named in a Beatles song.

 All We Are Saying, David Sheff